 Cliff Palace, Mesa Verde National Park, Colorado, USAThere are more national parks in Colorado than just Rocky Mountain National Park – and you won’t want to overlook this one!
 At one point, it was believed that 100 people lived in the 150 rooms and 23 kivas (rooms for religious rituals) located in Cliff Palace within Mesa Verde National Park.
 One of the best-preserved examples of the cliff-side homes inhabited by ancient Pueblo people, the palace is made of sandstone, mortar, and wooden beams.

-Old City Prague, Czech RepublicHistoric Prague is one of the only examples of a medieval urban city that exists on earth.
-Set along both banks of the Vltava River, the city hasn’t fallen victim to any large-scale renewals or demolitions, which means it remains, largely, exactly as it did during the 11th-18th centuries.
+Old City Prague, Czech RepublicHistoric Prague is one of the only examples of a medieval urban city that exists on Earth.
+Set along both banks of the Vltava River, the city hasn’t fallen victim to any large-scale renewals or demolitions, which means it remains largely as it did during the 11th-18th centuries.
+Don’t make the same mistake that many other travelers make and commit too much of your Czech Republic itinerary to Prague, missing out on many of the country’s other gems.
+There are plenty of great things to do in Brno, Plzen, Olomouc, and beyond, so make sure to diversify your itinerary.

 Cappadocia, TurkeyForces of erosion and large quantities of volcanic material are responsible for the mountain ridges, valleys, and “fairy chimneys” that give Cappadocia, Turkey, its unique landscape.
 The area, which is often visited by hot air balloon tour, is home to several underground cities and churches that are carved directly into the rock.